 If you are applying for a coaching or officials licence for the first time your profile will be created for you after you have booked on a course.
 Information confirming your profile has been set up and how to access the portal will be sent to you once you are booked on a course.

-2. Go to the ‘Personal Details’ section
+2. Go to the My Profile page

-This is at the top of the page once you have logged in.
 At the bottom of the first column you will see your current DBS status:

 - If you have no DBS check or your DBS check has expired this will be shown in red – please click on the link to ‘Access online DBS’ next to this to complete the online application